 For travelers whose phones do not support eSIM technology, there’s a good alternative.
 You can purchase a Kolbi SIM card from a local store.
 Kolbi is a well-established mobile carrier in Costa Rica, and their SIM cards are readily available in many locations, including large cities and even the Liberia Airport.

 There is a Kolbi Shop in Liberia Airport (on most of our recent visits, the shop has been closed), and there are also shops in most of the large cities across the country.
 A tourist SIM Card will set you back less than a dollar.
 They offer a number of pre-paid plans, depending on what you need.
-For 2,500 Colones ($4.30 USD), you can get 200 SMS, 3.4 minutes of talk, and 150 MB of Data.
-The Planes Dominio 1 offers good value at 35 minutes of talk time, 30 SMS, and 2GB of 4G data, and 3GB of Whatsapp data.
+The Prepaid Domain 1 offers good value at 35 minutes of talk time, 30 SMS, and 2GB of 4G data, and 3GB of Whatsapp data at approximately $10 USD/month.

 READ NEXT: Holafly, Best Traveling Wifi Hot Spot Alternative